-The purpose of this policy is to outline procedures The Claremont Colleges will use to issue Timely Warning Notices in compliance with the Clery Act.
-TCC is comprised of Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, Keck Graduate Institute, Pitzer College, Pomona College, and Scripps College in concert with The Claremont Colleges Services.
+The purpose of this policy is to outline procedures The Claremont Colleges (TCC) will use to issue Timely Warning Notices in compliance with the Clery Act.
+TCC is comprised of Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, Keck Graduate Institute, Pitzer College, Pomona College, and Scripps College in concert with The Claremont Colleges Services (TCCS).

-Procedures: A Timely Warning Notice will be issued in the event any of TCC receives notice of an alleged Clery Act reportable crime (identified below) occurring on campus, on public property within or immediately adjacent to one of the campuses of TCC, or in or on non-campus buildings or property controlled by any of TCC, where the College determines, in its judgment, that the allegations present a serious or continuing threat to the TCC community.
+Procedures: A Timely Warning Notice will be issued in the event any of TCC or the TCCS receives notice of an alleged Clery Act reportable crime (identified below) occurring on campus, on public property within or immediately adjacent to one of the campuses of TCC, or in or on non-campus buildings or property controlled by any of TCC, where Pomona College determines, in its judgment, that the allegations present a serious or continuing threat to the TCC community.
 For purposes of this policy, "timely" means as soon as reasonably practicable, after an incident has been reported to: Campus Safety, one of the Campus Security Authorities (CSAs) identified by each College, or a local police agency.
+Please note that KGI has withdrawn from TCCS Campus Safety and has chosen to handle this service directly.
+As of 7/1/23, Timely Warning Notices are not sent by Campus Safety to the KGI community for a Clery reportable crime happening within KGI geography.

-Determining which designated official from Campus Safety makes the decision is based on availability during a 24-hour cycle.
+Determining which designated official from Campus Safety makes the decision to issue a Timely Warning Notice is based on availability during a 24-hour cycle.
 Campus Safety maintains designated individuals throughout each 24-hour cycle who are trained in determining the need for issuing a Timely Warning Notification.
-These designated officials are: Assistant Vice President of Campus Safety, the on-duty Captain, or Watch Commanders, and the Administrator on-call or the Senior Administrator on-call (as designated by each of the Colleges), impacted by the reported crime, are responsible for determining whether to issue a Timely Warning Notice.
+These designated officials are: Assistant Vice President of Campus Safety, the on-duty Captain, or Watch Commanders, and the Senior Administrator on-call (as designated by each of the Colleges), impacted by the reported crime, are responsible for determining whether to issue a Timely Warning Notice and the contents of a Timely Warning Notice.

 Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act reportable crimes: arson, criminal homicide, burglary, robbery, sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes, arrests and referrals for drug, liquor, and weapons laws violations as defined by the Clery Act.
-Timely warning notices also may be issued for other crimes as determined necessary by the Assistant Vice President of Campus Safety, on-call administrator, or senior administrator on-call.
-TCC will issue a Timely Warning Notice even if insufficient information is available if it is likely that there is an ongoing threat to the community.
+Timely Warning Notices also may be issued for other crimes as determined necessary by the Assistant Vice President of Campus Safety, or Senior Administrator on-call.
+TCC or TCCS Campus Safety will issue a Timely Warning Notice even if insufficient information is available if it is likely that there is an ongoing threat to the community as the goal of a Timely Warning Notice is to aid in the prevention of similar occurrences.